vuminhdiep/Scheme-hw7/README.md

 (define mark): calling dfs-from to search in the-store! and mark reachable objects or not (define mark-for-list): calling dfs-from to mark elements in the list if a reachable object in the-store! is a list of ref-vals
 (define sweep): putting all the free-cells that are not marked to a linkedlist with head-free! and tail-free!
+(define garbage-collector): run the garbage collector with mark-sweep starting from index 0 in env

 In interp.scm:
 !env raw: printing everything from the environment for debugging